rumca-js/RSS-Link-Database/2021/bookmarks_entries.md

  ## Virtue Signaling: What Is It and Why Is It So Dangerous?
  - [https://www.realclearenergy.org/articles/2021/08/02/virtue_signaling_what_is_it_and_why_is_it_so_dangerous_788208.html](https://www.realclearenergy.org/articles/2021/08/02/virtue_signaling_what_is_it_and_why_is_it_so_dangerous_788208.html)
  - date_published: 2021-08-02T13:30:15+00:00
- - tags: ['propaganda', 'hypocrisy', 'lgbt', 'black lives matter', 'virtue signaling', 'blm']
+ - tags: ['black lives matter', 'blm', 'hypocrisy', 'lgbt', 'propaganda', 'virtue signaling']

  ## Error Flags · npf.io
  - [https://npf.io/2021/04/errorflags](https://npf.io/2021/04/errorflags)